The Story of B: History of humanity since the Great Forgetting

 Totalitarian agriculturists, while originally representing a single society, eventually began to overrun other societies as their food supply and populations grew.
-(B sometimes calls the totalitarian agriculturists "Takers," a term first used by Ishmael in the his eponymous novel).
+(B sometimes calls the totalitarian agriculturists "Takers," a term first used by Ishmael in his eponymous novel).
 B notes that even tribal societies who battle with and claim victory over other ones do not normally force their defeated enemies to assimilate as do the members of our own world-dominating Taker culture.
 B comments, "The Tak [that is, B's name the earliest members of the Taker culture] had the remarkable and unprecedented idea that everyone should live the way they lived.
 It's impossible to exaggerate how unusual this made them.
 I can't name a single other [tribalistic] people in history who made it a goal to proselytize their neighbors."

 Under proliferation of totalitarian agriculture, the world population began to double, first taking 2000 years; then taking 1600 years; and eventually only taking 200 years between 1700 and 1900 AD; then again between 1900 and 1960 AD; and yet again between 1960 and 1996 AD.
 Over the last 10,000 years, this single society has expanded to include 99.8% of the world’s population.

 B argues that this exponential growth of the human population is not sustainable.
 He points to several major problems in our society that he claims arose from over-produced food and an over-crowded population.
 He states that war, crime, famine, plague, an exploited labor force, drug abuse, slavery, rebellion, and genocide have resulted from Totalitarian Agriculturists' continual expansion.

 B emphasizes that to reverse the damage we have caused, humankind does not inherently need to change, but rather a single culture has to be changed.